On the Use of Agentic Coding: An Empirical Study of Pull Requests on GitHub: Threats to Validity

 \subsection{Threats to construct validity}

 Claude Code implements agentic coding and can leverage the Model Context Protocol (MCP), which enables agents to integrate with external tools and data sources.
 However, this study does not isolate the specific contributions of agentic capabilities and MCP integration to the observed outcomes.
-Disentangling their individual impacts remains an important direction for future research.
+Disentangling their individual impacts remains an important direction for future research. \blue Furthermore, our dataset excludes only open PRs to focus on contributions with definitive outcomes (merged or rejected).
+This exclusion creates a survival bias, as complex or controversial PRs that remain open for extended periods are not captured.
+Consequently, the reported acceptance rates and merge times reflect only completed workflows and may underestimate the latency of ongoing, undecided contributions.

+Finally, our reliance on PR acceptance as a primary success metric does not account for long-term code quality or maintainability.
+A merged PR may still introduce latent bugs or negatively impact the codebase over time (\eg causing regressions or necessitating subsequent reverts).
+Since our study focuses on the immediate outcome of the review process, we lack longitudinal data to assess these downstream effects.
+Future research should investigate the long-term stability and maintainability of agent-generated code through longitudinal analysis. \black